 One study suggested that engaging in heat treatment activities helps to create a state of mindfulness and a focus on the breath, both of which have many psychological benefits.
 These may include sleep improvement, stress reduction, and mood boosts from focusing on doing something positive for yourself.

-Sauna bathing was associated with lowered risks of dementia and Alzheimer’s disease in one involving Finnish men.
+In one study involving Finnish men, sauna bathing was associated with lowered risks of dementia.
 The researchers called for further studies to identify the specific bodily processes that might connect sauna bathing and memory diseases.

 Promotes skin health